Hi, my name is

 July 2019 - October 2019

-• Devops stack : Ansible, Docker, Gitlab EE, Jenkins Pipelines, LVM, Cisco NSO, Cisco KUBAM for PXEless boot, SSH Bastions.
+• Tech stack : Ansible, Docker, Gitlab EE, Jenkins Pipelines, LVM, Cisco NSO, Cisco KUBAM for PXEless boot, SSH Bastions, Python .

 Devops contractor at SFR (French ISP and phone operator), Cisco NSO project Team (SDN).
 In charge of datacenter deployment automation and operations in the context of the new 5G network deployment.

 • I was a CI/CD evangelist on this Cisco NSO project (networks engineers do not have the same culture as Dev Engineers, to say the least).
-This included introducing and training network engineers on git, and why Gitlab and Gityhub are our everyday Facebook (As I use to say, Facebook is our today’s real office).
+This included introducing and training network engineers on git, and why Gitlab and Github are our everyday Facebook (I used to say, Facebook is our today’s real office - and by “Facebook” I meant Github/Gitlab-like platforms).

 • I designed git workflows, trained on how to operate Gitlab EE as an infrastructure on premise : software engineers at SFR, were in charge of operating their own Gitlab EE.